 Supportive services include:

-- Our dedicated psychosocial service team, including a clinical psychologist and social workers, provides emotional support, individualized and couple's counseling, supportive therapy, and social work services.
+- Our dedicated psychosocial service team, including a clinical psychologist, psychiatrist and social workers, provides emotional support, individualized and couple's counseling, supportive therapy, and social work services.

 - We work closely with your physician to coordinate care — many expectant mothers can be monitored at home during their pregnancies.